FIVE MOST SURPRISING FINDS

 Goldsmith, Hamilton & Darity Jr., American Economic Review, 2006

 The criminal justice system copies this hierarchy with exact, documented detail.
-Jill Viglione, Lance Hannon, and Robert DeFina analyzed sentencing data for Black women in North Carolina and found that darker-skinned Black women received sentences approximately 12% longer than lighter-skinned Black women convicted of similar offenses with similar criminal histories (Viglione, Hannon & DeFina, The Social Science Journal, 2011).
+Jill Viglione, Lance Hannon, and Robert DeFina analyzed sentencing data for Black women in North Carolina.
+They found that darker-skinned Black women received sentences roughly 12% longer than lighter-skinned Black women convicted of similar offenses with similar criminal histories (Viglione, Hannon & DeFina, The Social Science Journal, 2011).
 That is not a perception gap or an attitude survey.
 It is measured in days and months and years spent in a cell.

 Darker-Skinned